NATIONAL BRANDIED FRUIT DAY

 On October 20th each year, we celebrate the delicious food holiday known as National Brandied Fruit Day!

 Brandied fruit first became popular around the Victorian era.
-During this time, it was discovered by adding brandy to fruit, it was easiest way to make it last longer.
-Incidentally, this process was also a great way to harvest the taste of fruit, while creating a delicious dessert for adults.
+During this time, people discovered brandy added to fruit easily helped preserve it.
+Incidentally, the process also preserved the flavor of freshly harvests fruit crops while also creating a delicious dessert for adults.

 Brandied fruit is created by soaking sweet fresh fruit in brandy, sugar, and spices.
-Often sitting for 30 days after preparation, this delicious treat is best used as a topping on desserts, such as pies or cakes.
+After the initial preparation, the fruit will sit for nearly 30 days.
+Then it is ready to top desserts, pies, and cakes.
 Interestingly, brandied fruit is used as a starter for Friendship Cake.
 Similar to the concept of a starter for sourdough bread, Friendship Cake takes time to prepare.
 However, once you’ve completed the process, you’re sure to enjoy one of the most delicious treats ever!

 HOW TO OBSERVE #BrandiedFruitDay